-EDC is partnering with the Richard M. Fairbanks Foundation of Indianapolis (Foundation) to provide technical assistance to school leaders and program coordinators who are funded by the Foundation’s Prevention Matters initiative to sustain evidence-based programs focused on substance use prevention and SEL.
-Through Prevention Matters, the Foundation has committed nearly $12 million to implement evidence-based prevention programs in public K–12 schools (traditional, charter, and innovation network) and accredited private K–12 schools in Marion County.
+EDC partnered with the Richard M. Fairbanks Foundation of Indianapolis (Foundation) to provide technical assistance to school leaders and program coordinators who are funded by the Foundation’s Prevention Matters initiative to sustain evidence-based programs focused on substance use prevention and SEL.
+Through Prevention Matters, the Foundation committed nearly $12 million to implement evidence-based prevention programs in public K–12 schools (traditional, charter, and innovation network) and accredited private K–12 schools in Marion County, IN.

 EDC activities include the following:

 - Delivered an academy to guide program coordinators in understanding critical components of a comprehensive plan for selecting, implementing, and sustaining a program

 - Provided technical assistance focused on effective program implementation, including the challenges of maintaining program fidelity during pandemic-related closures and transitions

 - Conducted webinars on data collection, program fidelity, coaching, and sustainability planning

 - Conducted affinity groups facilitated by EDC experts and program developers to support districts that were implementing the same programs

 - Guided program coordinators to effectively engage school and community stakeholders to institutionalize the program and embed the approach into the school and district mission

 - The program planning academy trained 45 educators in the identification of programs and a basic understanding of implementation science as a foundation for planning.